Virginiagarcia0702/Astrafy-Challenge/README.md

 ## Exercises development
-Once the dataset model is set, I did some basic analysis on the tables _astrf_orders_ and _astrf_sales_ in order to better understand their content and their possible connections.
+Once the dataset model is set, I did some basic analysis on the tables `astrf_orders` and `astrf_sales` in order to better understand their content and their possible connections.
-On the _astrf_orders_ table we find information about the orders generated by the different customers, the dates and the amount spent on each transaction (**ca_ht**).
+On the `astrf_orders` table we find information about the orders generated by the different customers, the dates and the amount spent on each transaction (`ca_ht`).
-On the _astrf_sales, on the other hand, we have disaggregated information aobut the specific products sold for each transaction, their price and also the quantity sold.
+On the `astrf_sales`, on the other hand, we have disaggregated information aobut the specific products sold for each transaction, their price and also the quantity sold.
-Both tables can be join from the fields **transaction_id** and **orders_id** or either **clients_id** and **customer_id** as they refer to the same information.
+Both tables can be join from the fields `transaction_id` and `orders_id` or either `clients_id` and `customer_id` as they refer to the same information.

-It is relevant to highlight that I am used to work on Oracle SQL and therefore all of the correspondent function equivalences are being consulted either via ChatGPT or StackOverflow.
+It is relevant to highlight that I am used to work on Oracle SQL and therefore all of the correspondent function equivalences with BigQuery are being consulted either via ChatGPT or StackOverflow.

 ```sql
 SELECT DISTINCT * FROM astrf_orders